SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 - `DEPRECATED`
 - `DEPRECATIONS`

-The footer is also the place where you should reference issue you are fixing (eg. `closes #123` or `fixes #123`).
+The footer is also the place where you should reference the issue you are fixing (for example, `closes #123` or `fixes #123`).
 For information on the format, and a list of the available keywords, see [GitHub Help](https://help.github.com/articles/closing-issues-using-keywords/).
-Additionally it will automatically close your issue once you merge your PR to default repository branch.
+Additionally, it will automatically close your issue once you merge your PR to the default repository branch.

-### Reverting a Commit
+## Reverting a Commit

 If your commit reverts a previous commit, begin the header with `revert:` and then include the header of the reverted commit.
 In the body, write "This reverts commit _hash_", where _hash_ is the SHA of the commit you are reverting.